About Funk the System

 Funk The System started as an idea during the No Kings protests.
 I noticed that there were a lot of signs, but not a lot of T-shirts.
 So I decided to create some.
 I ended up talking with with my kids and some friends and we came up with the Nazi Punching Club, because...I mean what else should you do to a Nazi or a Fascist, but punch them in their stupid, fascist, nazi face?
 The answer is do that after you join the Nazi Punching Club and get a cool shirt for a great price!

 From there I realized that I had fun designing shirts.
-Some are inspired from Pop-Culture, some from the best damn USL Soccer Team the Oakland Roots, and some are literally just shirts with pictures of food on them, but that's ok because I'm having fun.
+Some are inspired from Pop-Culture, some from the best damn USL Soccer Team the Oakland Roots, and some are literally just shirts with pictures of food on them, but the heart of Funk The System is The Nazi Punching Club and The Lower Class.

 I have a lot of information about my pricing and store below, but if you have any other questions I'm always available by: